laelbarlow/amoebae/README.md

 ## Setup

 Setting up AMOEBAE is easy.
-Instructions for automatically installing a virtual environment with all the dependencies are included in the main documentation file
+Instructions for automatically setting up a virtual environment with all the dependencies are included in the main documentation file
 here: [AMOEBAE_documentation.pdf](
 https://github.com/laelbarlow/amoebae/blob/master/documentation/AMOEBAE_documentation.pdf).
 The whole process takes approximately 1 hour.